Clean eating has become my ‘food philosophy’; it has totally changed my relationship with food.

 It reduces the risk of chronic conditions such as heart diseases, some forms of cancers, and diabetes.
 I’ve read articles of cancer patients who switched to a plant-based diet and have seen their condition improve considerably and life expectancy increase.
 (A plant-based diet doesn’t mean that you only eat fruit and vegetable; but we’ll come back to that).

 Then, when you think about it, it’s also good for your teeth and gums since it eliminates the intake of sugary foods and beverages.
 No more overly sensitive gums when you rinse your mouth with cold water!
 And the skin!!
-That is what impresses me the morst.
+That is what impresses me the most.
 I’ve always had a few spots here and there… they’re all gone, my skin is very smooth and glows naturally!
 I’m deadly serious!

-Last but not least, and very dear to my heart, a healthy diet will help protect the environment!
+Finally, and very dear to my heart, a healthy diet will help protect the environment!
 By eating clean, you tend to buy more locally grown, seasonal and simple foods; less transportation, processing, packaging, and refrigeration.
 Your carbon footprint lowers, and that’s also a very happy feeling!

 How to get started?